Hello! Welcome to Kindness Clubhouse!

 I am not a medical professional and everything written in this post comes from personal experience.
 If you or someone you know has anxiety or depression, I strongly encourage you to seek help.
 You can start by looking at these RESOURCES or by calling the SUICIDE PREVENTION LIFELINE at 1-800-273-8255.

-Disclaimer: The contents of Project Stella Resources’ site, such as text, graphics, images, and all other content are for informational purposes only.
+Disclaimer: The contents of Kindness Clubhouse’s site, such as text, graphics, images, and all other content are for informational purposes only.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Project Stella Resources has made every attempt to ensure the accuracy and reliability of the information provided on this website.
 However, the information is provided “as is” without warranty of any kind.
-Project Stella Resources does not accept any responsibility or liability for the accuracy, content, completeness, legality, or reliability of the information contained on this website.
+Kindness Clubhouse does not accept any responsibility or liability for the accuracy, content, completeness, legality, or reliability of the information contained on this website.